 Synthesizing Realistic HL7 and X12 Test Data

 In this article we will discuss how HL7 and X12 messages are structured, and demonstrate how to use the IRI RowGen test data generation software package to generate realistic messages in those (primarily healthcare-related) EDI file formats.
+Note that is also possible, using IRI DarkShield, to produce test HL7 and X12 data by masking desired PHI in HL7 and X12 files now, and FHIR soon.

 The challenge of obtaining test data which complies with business rules and data privacy regulations is a familiar one for DBAs, developers and QA teams.
 Using production data for testing the functionality or capacity of an application may represent reality for testers, but what happens when that data contains PII?
 And what level of security is associated with the test environment?